HearthSim/legal/THIRD_PARTIES.md

 ### Facebook

 We might choose to run ads for our products on Facebook and use a pixel to track their performance.
+We also may send anonymized identifiers to Facebook in order for retargeting.

 * [Official website](https://www.facebook.com/)
 * [Facebook Data Policy](https://www.facebook.com/full_data_use_policy)